East Walker River flowing through open valley country

 Best flows

 Use the Bridgeport-area trend as the guide, not as permission to fish through any condition.
-Stable medium flows are the cleanest all-around window; very low water sharpens the technical challenge, while higher releases should narrow you to edges and safer wading only.
+Stable medium flows are the cleanest all-around window.
+Very low water sharpens the technical challenge, while higher releases should narrow you to edges and safer wading only.

-When to skip
+When to leave

 Skip trout pressure when afternoon water temperatures rise, when the wind ruins controlled presentations, when thunderstorms threaten open valley water, or when release changes turn the crossings and slots into a pushy tailwater problem.